frenetic-lang/tutorials/GSoC-2014-Project-Ideas.md

 The current Frenetic implementation has partial support for OpenFlow 1.3 and has no support for OpenFlow 1.4.
 As part of the GSoC, a student could consider implementing complete support for these two versions of the protocol.
-Moreover, to simplify the interface upstream, they might consider designing an abstraction layer that hides the differences between these versions of OpenFlow and allows switches speaking different versions to interoperate in the same network.
+This will require going through the protocol specs, creating the corresponding OCaml types and implementing the necessary message serializers and deserializers, as well as pretty printing functions.
+Moreover, to simplify the interface upstream, one might consider designing an abstraction layer that hides the differences between these versions of OpenFlow and allows switches speaking different versions to interoperate in the same network.